 - They can get vendor locked.

-- They are stored and exported in different formats.
+- They are stored (and exported) in many different formats.

-- Importing annotations from a system to other varies from difficult to virtually impossible.
+- Importing annotations from one place to other varies from difficult to virtually impossible.

 Storing and exporting

 Let’s see some examples of how things work currently.

 PDFs: If you are reading PDFs, many software support that you annotate them directly on the file.

 ePubs: In the case of ePubs, each reader stores the annotations internally.
 Some of them do allow exporting, with a varying degree of convenience.
 But to which format?
 Well, it also depends on the app.
 It can be a fancy